smaurice101/maadsbml/docs/source/maadsbmlnotebook.rst

 .. list-table::

-   * - JSON Field
+   * - **JSON Field**
-     - JSON Value
+     - **JSON Value**
    * - AlgoKey
      - Key for your optimal algorithm.
 This is main key.
    * - AlgoDetails
      - Details about the algorithms.
-For example, RidgeRegression,0.996, means RidgeRegression has a MAPE (Mean Absolute Percentage Error) of 0.996
+For example, RidgeRegression,0.996, allseason, means RidgeRegression has a MAPE (Mean Absolute Percentage Error) of 0.996 with allseason (seasonality ignored).
-   * - JSON Field
+   * - PDF
-     - JSON Value
+     - Path where the PDF report is saved.
-   * - JSON Field
+   * - Hasseasonality
-     - JSON Value
+     -

 .. code-block::